Dual Diagnosis Treatment Fairmont, WV

 Logan Mingo Area Mental Health Inc - 23.3 miles from Fairmont, WV

-Logan Mingo Area Mental Health Inc is a dual-diagnosis treatment center in Chattaroy, WV that offers treatment for drug and alcohol addiction and mental health disorders that include BPD as well as post-partum depression.
+Logan Mingo Area Mental Health Inc is a dual-diagnosis treatment center in Chattaroy, WV that offers treatment for drug or alcohol use and mental health disorders that include PTSD as well as binge eating.

 Address: 2954 Buffalo Creek Road, Chattaroy, WV 25667 in Mingo County